 Do you want to write a novel?
 Do you have a story you want to tell, but you don't know where to begin?
-Do you want to stop saying, "I'm going to write a novel" and start saying, "I wrote a novel?"
-Can you imagine yourself five months from now with a complete draft of your novel?
+Are you a self-starter who prefers to set your own schedule and work at your own pace?

 Then the Novel Writing Master Class Series is for you.

 This series will help you learn the nuts and bolts of novel writing, so you can feel confident to start (and finish) your novel.
 Every module includes craft lessons, assignments to help you practice what you've learned, recommended reading, and ongoing discussions.

 When you enroll in the series, you'll get the following self-paced courses: